Frequently Asked Questions

 No. Students will not have to share a room, but some students may be in a quad facility where bathrooms, living areas, and kitchens are shared between four students.

-No. The DoD program will book your travel (unless you are driving) roundtrip via plane or train from your home or school to the housing location and back again.
+No. The DoW program will book your travel (unless you are driving) roundtrip via plane or train from your home or school to the housing location and back again.

 Yes.
-Selected interns are required to arrange or provide for their own daily travel back and forth from the housing location to the lab or host site.
+Participants are required to arrange or provide for their own daily travel back and forth from the housing location to the facility site.

-No, accepted interns are responsible for shipping or driving their car (if they would like to) to the internship location.
+No, participants are responsible for shipping or driving their car (if they would like to) to the internship location.
 The Government will not provide any shipping reimbursements or funding.

-No. As some students will be placed in quad units, the program is not housing any family members, regardless of housing type.
+No. As some participants will be placed in quad units, the program is not housing any family members, regardless of housing type.

-Service animals can be brought to the internship; however, labs must provide prior approval of all service animals.
-All service animals must adhere to the guidelines.
-Selected interns must inform their mentor and the program administrator within ten business days of selection as to whether a service animal will be brought to the internship, as we must inquire about reasonable accommodations in a timely manner within the research facility, housing, and travel.
+Participants may bring service animals to the internship; however, prior approval from the host organization is required, and all service animals must comply with program guidelines.
+Participants must notify both their mentor and the program administrator within ten business days of selection if they plan to bring a service animal.
+This advance notice ensures that reasonable accommodations can be arranged in a timely manner for the research facility, housing, and travel.

 No. Pets or emotional support animals will not be allowed in the housing during the internship.
 However, if you have a disability that requires the use of a service animal (certified with paperwork and required training), and you have been selected for the program, please contact us.

-The intern will be asked to leave the program if a pet or emotional support animal is found at the internship.
-The intern will be required to pay all housing and travel pet fees and will be removed from the housing.
+The participant will be asked to leave the program if a pet or emotional support animal is found at the internship.
+The participant will be required to pay all housing and travel pet fees and will be removed from the housing.

 Notifications and Communications Questions